 Mall vs Outlet

-Outlet is a place that is adept in selling a single kind of merchandise.
-On the contrary a mall has many different stores that sell various kinds of merchandise.
+According to the Oxford English dictionary, a mall is ‘a large enclosed shopping area from which traffic is excluded. ’ This word mall is used chiefly in North America.
+On the contrary to an outlet, a mall has many different stores that sell various kinds of merchandise.
 One such example is the Wall Mart.
 It is one big store with a variety of merchandise.

 • A mall always has a parking area.
 An outlet may not have a parking area.
-Thus it can be said that malls are car-friendly whereas an outlet is generally not car-friendly.
+Thus, it can be said that malls are car-friendly whereas an outlet is generally not car-friendly.

 • You can cover an outlet in a limited period of time whereas you need to have several hours at your disposal to cover a shopping mall.